mgifford/drupal-security/src/drupal.rst

 By default in Drupal 8, PHP execution in subfolders is forbidden by the .htaccess file.
 This is beneficial as it protects against random PHP files from being executed deep within sub-folders.

+You can set the public file base URL now making it easier to avoid MIME confusion attacks by allowing public files to be more easily stored on another domain or subdomain.

+In Drupal 8 Cookie domains do not have www. striped by default in Drupal 8 to stop session cookie authorization being to subdomains.

 The adoption of CKEditor into Core also comes with an improvement in that core text filtering supports limiting the use of images local to the site.
 This helps